Frank–Starling law: Physiology

 The Frank-Starling mechanism occurs as the result of the length-tension relationship observed in striated muscle, including for example skeletal muscles, arthropod muscle and cardiac (heart) muscle.
 As striated muscle is stretched, active tension is created by altering the overlap of thick and thin filaments.
 The greatest isometric active tension is developed when a muscle is at its optimal length.
 In most relaxed skeletal muscle fibers, passive elastic properties maintain the muscle fibers length near optimal, as determined usually by the fixed distance between the attachment points of tendons to the bones (or the exoskeleton of arthropods) at either end of the muscle.
 In contrast, the relaxed sarcomere length of cardiac muscle cells, in a resting ventricle, is lower than the optimal length for contraction.
 There is no bone to fix sarcomere length in the heart (of any animal) so sarcomere length is very variable and depends directly upon blood filling and thereby expanding the heart chambers.
 In the human heart, maximal force is generated with an initial sarcomere length of 2.2 micrometers, a length which is rarely exceeded in a normal heart.
 Initial lengths larger or smaller than this optimal value will decrease the force the muscle can achieve.
 For longer sarcomere lengths, this is the result of there being less overlap of the thin and thick filaments; for shorter sarcomere lengths, the cause is the decreased sensitivity for calcium by the myofilaments.
 An increase in filling of the ventricle increases the load experienced by each cardiac muscle cells, stretching their sarcomeres toward their optimal length.

-The stretching sarcomeres augments cardiac muscle contraction by increasing the calcium sensitivity of the myofibrils, causing a greater number of actin-myosin cross-bridges to form within the muscle.
+One way that the stretching sarcomeres augments cardiac muscle contraction by increasing the calcium sensitivity of the myofibrils, causing a greater number of actin-myosin cross-bridges to form within the muscle.
 Specifically, the sensitivity of troponin for binding Ca^{2+} increases and there is an increased release of Ca^{2+} from the sarcoplasmic reticulum.
 In addition, stretch of cardiac myocytes increases the releasability of Ca^{2+} from the internal store, the sarcoplasmic reticulum, as shown by an increase in Ca^{2+} spark rate upon axial stretch of single cardiac myocytes.
-Finally, there is thought to be a decrease in the spacing between thick and thin filaments, when a cardiac muscle is stretched, allowing an increased number of cross-bridges to form.
-The force that any single cardiac muscle cell generates is related to the sarcomere length at the time of muscle cell activation by calcium.
-The stretch on the individual cell, caused by ventricular filling, determines the sarcomere length of the fibres.
-Therefore the force (pressure) generated by the cardiac muscle fibres is related to the end-diastolic volume of the left and right ventricles as determined by complexities of the force-sarcomere length relationship.
+Cardiomyocytes that are stretched past their resting length are capable of generating the same force with lower concentrations of Ca2+ when compared to cardiomyocytes at rest.